 Aetna considers extracorporeal photochemotherapy (ECP, photopheresis) medically necessary for erythrodermic variants of cutaneous T cell lymphoma (e.g., mycosis fungoides, Sézary syndrome).

-Aetna considers ECP medically necessary in the treatment of acute cardiac allograft rejection that is refractory to standard immunosuppressive drug treatment (high-dose steroids plus 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, methotrexate, and/or polyclonal and monoclonal antilymphocyte agents (e.g., anti-lymphocyte globulin (ALG) and anti-thymocyte globulin (ATG)).
+Aetna considers ECP medically necessary in the treatment of acute cardiac allograft rejection that is refractory to standard immunosuppressive drug treatment (resistant or dependent to high-dose steroids plus refractory to 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, methotrexate, and/or polyclonal and monoclonal antilymphocyte agents (e.g., anti-lymphocyte globulin (ALG) and anti-thymocyte globulin (ATG)).

-Aetna considers extracorporeal photochemotherapy medically necessary in the treatment of rejection (bronchiolitis obliterans) of lung transplants that are refractory to immunosuppressive drug treatment (high-dose steroids plus 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, tacrolimus, and/or polyclonal and monoclonal antilymphocyte agents (e.g., ALG and ATG).
+Aetna considers extracorporeal photochemotherapy medically necessary in the treatment of rejection (bronchiolitis obliterans) of lung transplants that are refractory to immunosuppressive drug treatment (resistant or dependent to high-dose steroids plus resistant to 2 or more of the following, unless contraindicated: azathioprine, cyclosporine, tacrolimus, and/or polyclonal and monoclonal antilymphocyte agents (e.g., ALG and ATG).

 Aetna considers ECP medically necessary for the treatment of graft-versus-host disease of an allogeneic bone marrow or stem cell transplant when the disease is refractory to standard immunosuppressive drug treatment.

 Aetna considers the use of ECP experimental and investigational as a treatment for the following conditions because the effectiveness of this treatment for these diagnoses has not been established: s